M.Fish Music Appreciation

 Died: Vienna, May 31, 1809

-Born second of twelve children to a poor but music-loving family, at the age of eight Franz Joseph was accepted in the choir of St. Stephen's Cathedral in Vienna.
+Born the second of twelve children to a poor but music-loving family, Franz Joseph was accepted into the choir of St. Stephen's Cathedral in Vienna at eight.
 In 1749, after enduring nine years at the cathedral, he was turned out when his voice broke.
 Without money, a job, or a home, the young man somehow survived by singing, playing the harpsichord where he could, and teaching, all the time practicing and continuing to study music.
 He also began composing and making connections.
-His first symphony led to his being engaged in 1761 as orchestra conductor to the Hungarian Prince Paul Anton Esterházy.
-Haydn spent thirty years in the employ of the Esterházys, virtually as a servant, but nevertheless composing some 90 symphonies, two dozen operas, a number of masses, and vast amounts of chamber music.
-His fame spread across Europe due to the publication of his music and, almost unknown to him, the immense popularity of his music set the standard of the musical tastes and techniques of the next half century.
-He met the young Mozart in 1781 and the two became close friends and admirers of the other's music; he was a teacher of Beethoven for a short while.
+His first symphony led to his engagement in 1761 as orchestra conductor to the Hungarian Prince Paul Anton Esterházy.
+Haydn spent thirty years in the employ of the Esterházys, virtually as a servant, but composing some 90 symphonies, two dozen operas, several masses, and vast amounts of chamber music.
+His fame spread across Europe due to the publication of his music, and, almost unknown to him, the immense popularity of his music set the standard of the musical tastes and techniques of the next half-century.
+He met the young Mozart in 1781, and the two became close friends and admirers of the other's music; he was a teacher of Beethoven for a short while.

-Known today as the "The father of the Symphony and the String quartet" Haydn actually invented neither, but did develop them into the forms that eventually swept throughout Europe.
-Joseph Haydn was evidently an unassuming man who seemingly without effort turned out literally hundreds of sonatas, quartets, symphonies, operas and concertos during his career.
-His music is always extremely well-crafted and seemingly simple and charming, but there are always flights of fancy and pure jokes amidst the classical veneer.
+Known today as the "Father of the Symphony and the String quartet," Haydn invented neither but did develop them into the forms that eventually swept throughout Europe.
+Joseph Haydn was an unassuming man who, seemingly without effort, turned out hundreds of sonatas, quartets, symphonies, operas, and concertos during his career.
+His music is always highly well-crafted and seemingly simple and charming, but there are always flights of fancy and pure jokes amidst the classical veneer.

 Haydn's Farewell Symphony (final mvt start about 3:00)